Gritters gear up for winter

 Smaller roads and footpaths in local estates and villages are salted by the borough’s volunteer Snow Wardens.

-Councillor Angela McClements, Telford & Wrekin Council’s cabinet member for Transport, said: “With 1,500 tons of salt in our stores and the fleet of gritters geared up, we are fully prepared for keeping the roads moving this winter.
+Councillor Richard Overton, Deputy Leader and Cabinet Member for Neighbourhood Services, Enforcement and The Pride Programme said: “With 2,300 tons of salt in our stores and the fleet of gritters geared up, we are fully prepared for keeping the roads moving this winter.